NaifZaghmout/Drive-safe-quiz-game/README.md

 ### Credits

 - ##### Content
-  - The quiz questions was taken from DVSA (A theory driving school in UK)
+  - The quiz questions was taken from DVSA (A theory driving school in UK).
-  - To make animated input fields I watched some videos of [Code with nick] on his YouTube channel.
+  - To make input fields I watched some videos of [Code with nick] on YouTube .
 - ##### Media
   - The images for the website was taken from [Google].